 Rather than a certificate of title, a purchaser is issued a share certificate.
-By owning a particular parcel of shares, a purchaser has the right to exclusively occupy a particular unit within the land owned by the company.
+By owning a particular parcel of shares, a purchaser has the right to exclusively occupy a particular cottage within the land owned by the company.
 The form of the share certificate issued is the same as any other form of share certificate for a private company.

 In addition to the exclusive rights to occupy a certain cottage, a leasehold interest will also be created under the Title Company to give each shareholder a proprietary right to their specific cottage.
 Therefore, a purchaser, will have all the usual protections under the lease provided to a tenant, including the right of exclusive possession, the right of quiet enjoyment, and the right to seek relief against forfeiture.
 The separate lease, to be registered on title, will provide for a long term fixed period with rights to renewals.

 It will be a term of the share subscription agreement that each purchaser will enter into a lease with the Title Company for their respective cottage prior to completion of the purchase.
 For transparency, a copy of the form of lease will be attached to the share subscription agreement.

 The management and the governance of the title company will be vested in the directors by the shareholders under the constitution.

 The board of directors will be supported by a managing agent who will be appointed to provide day-to-day management, facilitation of meetings and ensure compliance with regulatory requirements.
 The initial board of directors will be elected from the shareholders of the title company upon completion of the sale of the cottages.

 The management and the governance of the company is vested in the directors by the shareholders under the constitution.